 What Are The Different Types Of Eczema?

 The two most common types of eczema are atopic eczema and contact eczema The most common type is atopic dermatitis).
 But there are also many other types of eczema.
-These include seborrheic dermatitis, follicular eczema, varicose eczema and pompholyx, also referred to as dyshidrotic eczema.
+These include seborrheic dermatitis, follicular eczema, varicose eczema and pompholyx, also referred to as dyshidrotic eczema or hand eczema.

 Here’s a little more information on the two main types of eczema and how the symptoms may affect you.

 Atopic eczema is a skin condition that causes dry patches, usually in skin folds such as behind the ears, on the backs of the knees and on the inner side of the elbows.